Arduino-IRremote/Arduino-IRremote/README.md

 # Installation
 Click on the LibraryManager badge above to see the instructions.

-# FAQ
-- IR does not work right when I use Neopixels (aka WS2811/WS2812/WS2812B) Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic arduinos for longer than 50 us.
-In turn, this stops the IR interrupt handler from running when it needs to.
-There are some solutions to this on some processors, [see this page from Marc MERLIN](http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html)
-- The default IR timer on AVR's is timer 2.
-Since the Arduino Tone library as well as analogWrite() for pin 3 and pin 11 requires timer 2, this functionality cannot be used simultaneously.
-- You can use **multiple IR receiver** by just connecting the output pins of several IR receivers together.
-The IR receivers use an NPN transistor as output device with just a 30k resistor to VCC.
-This is almost "open collector" and allows connecting of several output pins to one Arduino input pin.

 # Supported IR Protocols
 Aiwa, BoseWave, Denon, Dish, JVC, Lego, LG, MagiQuest, NEC, Panasonic, RC5, RC6, Samsung, Sanyo, Sharp, Sony, Whynter, (Pronto).<br/>
 Protocols can be switched off and on by changing the lines in *IRremote.h*: